 He then undertook his second MSc in Climate Change: Science and Impacts at University College Dublin in 2015, graduating in December 2016 with a First-Class Honours.

 Prior to starting his current position, Christopher was a summer intern at ICHEC during 2016 whilst working on the performance of the WRF numerical weather prediction model in simulating historical Irish storms.
-After that he spent four months in London working for the Event Response team as an intern at Risk Management Solutions, helping create the company products in response to real time natural hazards such as Hurricane Matthew, the Amatrice Earthquake, Italy, flooding in Louisiana and Super Typhoon Meranti for use by insurance clients.
+After that he spent four months in London working for the Event Response team as an intern at Risk Management Solutions, responding to real time natural hazards such as Hurricane Matthew, the Amatrice Earthquake, Italy, flooding in Louisiana and Super Typhoon Meranti, producing GIS products for use by insurance clients.
 As well as dealing with real time events, he worked on developing a new way of quantifying population risk and exposure to North-West Pacific typhoons.